brewin/gdal_contourf/README.md

 ## gdal_contourf
-Generates filled contours (polygons) from a raster dataset.
+Generates filled contours (polygons) from raster data.
 It runs on the JVM and is optimized for speed.
 A large raster can typically be processed in a matter of seconds.
 It uses [GDAL](https://gdal.org/) to read raster files and write vector files.
 Contours are generated using the